Finding the Right Memory Care Community - Parc Provence Memory Care

 YesNo

-Finding the Right Memory-Care Community
+Finding the Right Memory Care Community

-Finding the Right Memory-Care Community
+Finding the Right Memory Care Community

 Three adults smiling and having a conversation

-So how do you make the right decision?
+So, how do you make the right decision?

-Assess the Need
+Step 1: Assess the Need

-Assess the Community
+Step 2: Assess the Community

-Visit residential communities that specialize in memory care.
+Visit residential communities that specialize in dementia care.
 Take notes.
 As you tour the grounds, what do you notice about the residents and staff?
 What’s the mood?
 Do you see evidence of care with dignity and respect?

-Assessment Checklist
+Step 3: Assessment Checklist

 To help you get the most out of your visit to residential communities, we offer the following checklist.
 Use it to get the most out of your visit and then again to compare one community to another as you make your decision.